 When to run the backup of the transaction log.
-Does it need to run every 15 minutes, which is the default, or every hours, once a day etc. The same goes for the copy and restore schedule.
+Does it need to run every 15 minutes, which is the default, or every hour, once a day, etc?
+The same goes for the copy and restore schedule.

 - Setup the shares for the backup and copy destination

-- Privileges for primary and secondary instance to the backup and copy shares are set
+- Privileges for primary and secondary instances to the backup and copy shares are set

 - Database(s) that need to be log shipped